frotaur/LLM-Arrows-of-Time/README.md

         "backup_every": 15000,                     # Number of steps between a backup of the training state.
         "step_log": 400,                           # Number of steps between each log of training loss in wandb "valid_steps": 1000,                       # Number of batches seen during one validation.
-        "state_save_loc": "datavol/vassilis/runs"  # folder in which to save the training state.
+        "save_loc": "datavol/vassilis/runs"  # folder in which to save the training state., "fast_scrambling": true # if true, will increase dataset scrambling speed, with the price of cutting the dataset if it has more than 3 billion examples (otherwise, RAM usage > 100 Gb)

     },
     "optim_params": {
         "lr": 0.0001,                              # Base learning rate